Delfs History, Family Crest & Coats of Arms

 Spelling variations of this family name include: Delves, Delve, Delph, Delf, Delves, Delvere, Dellves, Dellfs, Telf, Telve, Telves and many more.

 Some of the Delfs family moved to Ireland, but this topic is not covered in this excerpt.
-Another 150 words(11 lines of text) about their life in Ireland is included in all our PDF Extended History products.

 Some of the first settlers of this family name were: